 Users should be aware that government agencies and others may have the right to obtain user information.

-library collection management policy
+library collection management

 The Orcas Island Library District has a strong commitment to the development and maintenance of a vibrant, balanced collection of books, other materials, and electronic resources appropriate to its mission and its service values.
 Careful management of this collection involves both addition and withdrawal.

 The Board of Trustees of the Orcas Island Public Library endorses the American Library Association (ALA) LIBRARY BILL OF RIGHTS and the ALA's FREEDOM TO READ STATEMENTS.
-Copies of these documents are available from the Library.
+Copies of these docs are available from the Library.
 The Board of Trustees also recognizes that within the Library's service area there are groups and individuals with widely separate and diverse interests, backgrounds, social values, cultural heritage, and needs.
 The Library collection is therefore inclusive rather than exclusive.
 Selection reflects diverse points of view in fields of interest based on knowledge of the region and the community served, existing collections in nearby libraries, interlibrary loan services, and other resources.
 Duplication of materials is minimal.
 Suggestions of material for purchase or gifts are welcome and will be considered by the Library Director and other staff as assigned.

 The Board of Trustees believes that any person is free to accept or reject Library materials for personal use, and that censorship of Library materials for other users is not permissible.
 Access by minors to Library materials is the responsibility of parents and guardians.
 The use or availability of Library materials will not be curtailed except for the express purpose of protecting them from damage or theft.
 Whenever censorship is involved, Library materials shall be removed from the Library only by court order.